Ivan-Martynov/StarterGame/README.md

-A simple PIXI app which shows a window filled with random color.
+Initial branch with a very simple app, which does nothing but draws a window filled with random color

-I am using yarn and parcel here.

-For now the commands in use are (and can be changed in package.json):
-    yarn dev
-    yarn build